exordis/helm-chart-cicd-subsystem-application/docs/values.md

 instance: instance-name
 ```

-#### Global Metadata Values

-Following values are defined within global section as they belong to subsystem context.
-If application helm chart is deployed as part of subsystem should be provided with subsystem helm chart and be the same for all `subsystem` applications:

-- `subsystem` - (mandatory) name of the `subsystem` owning the application.
-- `product` - (mandatory) name of product owning the `subsystem`.
-- `environment` - `subsystem` (mandatory) environment application is being deployed to.

-### Application Specific Metadata Values:

-- `application` - (mandatory) application name
-- `applicationType` - (mandatory) type of the application:
-    -  `service` - microservice
-    -  `web` - web application
-- `instance` - (optional) name of the instance of the application.
-E.g. subsystem may deploy multiple application instances in sharding scenarios.
-If there is only one instance this field is ok to be omitted.

 Metadata values except `product` are used to build resource names with [Naming Conventions](naming conventions.md) and available in application pods as environment variables.
 Thus to adhere kubernetes naming constraints validated with regex `^[a-z]([-a-z0-9]*[a-z0-9])?$`

 `product` is used only as reference value and represents mapping of subsystem as technical asset on organization business unit or marketing naming.